Aashvin/hand-tracking-robot-control/README.md

 `rosrun htrc_control kinova_test_hand_2.py <robot_type> <pose> <angle>`

 Note that <Pose> is the integer ID of the pose (1-7 already exist), and <angle> is the rotation of the hand in degrees where negative values indicate clockwise and positive values indicate clockwise.
 Running this with a pose and angle combination that exists already will overwrite the current data file associated with it.

+## Ending the Experiment Programs

+Click on the CV2 window that displays the webcam and finger angles.
+Press ESC to exit the program.

+The relevant data is saved to the `hand-tracking-robot-control/test_data/` directory under the name of the experiment that was performed.

+## Running the Analysis Notebooks

+Make sure the relevant dependencies are installed.
+Each notebook can then be run, and the pose for the `n_finger_analysis.ipynb` can be adjusted to show different data.